 In addition to the traditional collision warning sounds and voice and beeps for personal navigation devices, we have devised more dynamic in-vehicle sonification systems.
 For example, we design fuel efficiency sonification based on real-time driving performance data.
 We have developed software that can extract all the driving performance data (speed, lane deviation, torque, steering wheel angle, pedal pressure, crash, etc.) from our simulator.
 All these data can be mapped onto sound parameters.
 This project can also be extended to a higher level, nearby traffic sonification system based on collective big traffic data.
 This project is supported by the industry partner.

 In-vehicle touchscreen displays offer many benefits, but they can also distract drivers.
 We are exploring the potential of gesture control systems to support or replace potential dangerous touchscreen interactions.
 We do this by replacing information which we usually acquire visually with auditory displays that are both functional and beautiful.
 In collaboration with our industry partner, our goal is to create an intuitive, usable interface that improves driver safety and enhances the driver experience.
+This project was supported by Hyundai Motors Company.

 One of the potential approaches to reducing grade crossing accidents is to better understand the effects of warning systems at the grade crossings.
 To this end, we investigated drivers' behavior patterns (e.g., eye-tracking data and driving performance) with different types of warnings when their car approaches the grade crossings.
 Then, we have examined the effects of in-vehicle distractors (phone-call, radio, etc.) on their warning perception and behavior change.
 Based on these preliminary data, we will design better warning systems including in-vehicle visual and auditory warnings.
 This National University Rail Center project is supported by Michigan DOT and US DOT-OST.